sonisarm/landgen-multisp/structure/readme.md

 * *harvester.sh*: Processing script used to organize and summarize STRUCTURE outputs.
 It formats the output files for each K value so they can be processed by Structure Harvester, which calculates summary statistics such as likelihoods and prepares input files for determining the most probable K using the Evanno ΔK method.

-* *Cteydis*: Example of STRUCTURE input file containing the multilocus genotype data for all individuals.
-Its created from a STRand file in R with the following R code:
+* *Cteydis*: This is and example of the STRUCTURE-formatted genotype file containing the multilocus data used for the analyses.
+The first column corresponds to the individual ID, the second to the population code, and the remaining columns list the allele states for each locus.
+All STRUCTURE input files were generated in R from a STRand file using the corresponding conversion script in R:
 ```
 # read STRand.
 Assign ploidy and usatnt.
 Genambig <- read.STRand('STRand.csv', sep = ";", popInSam = FALSE)